-Once you are able to successfully reach your specific goal as you play the musical passage, go back to the beginning and try again to complete your goal.
-Stop each time you lose focus or make a mistake on your goal.
+Once you can successfully reach your specific goal as you play the musical passage, go back to the beginning and try again to complete your goal.
+Stop each time you lose focus or make a mistake on your selected task.

 Start again.
-Repeat this process until you’re able to successfully play through your passage with your appointed goal three times in a row.
-If you play successfully through twice but make a mistake or lose focus the third time, you must start completely over from the beginning!
-Do not move forward until you are able to succeed three times consecutively.
+Repeat this process until you can successfully play through your passage with your appointed goal three times in a row.
+If you play successfully through twice but make a mistake or lose your focus the third time, you must start completely over from the beginning!
+Do not move forward until you can succeed three times consecutively.

-When you’re able to play through your selected goal successfully and consecutively several times, your correct habit is solidified.
-This confirms you are ready to move on to the next goal!
+When you successfully play through your selected goal consecutively several times, your have solidified the correct habit.
+This victory confirms you are ready to move on to the next goal!

 The Benefits of Attending To One Goal At A Time

-You will find that honing in on a specific task in this manner will get you much further in piano skills that mindlessly repeating your music multiple times.
-Using your entire effort to think about what you are trying to accomplish makes a huge impact on piano progress.
+You will find that honing in on a specific task in this manner will get you much further in piano skills than mindlessly repeating your music multiple times.
+Using your entire effort to think about what you are trying to accomplish makes a big impact on piano progress.

 When It’s Ok To Play Piano For Enjoyment

-There will be plenty of opportunity to play piano for enjoyment, and you absolutely should do this.
+There will be plenty of opportunities to play piano for enjoyment, and you absolutely should do this.
 But your piano practice session is not the right time for that.

-Reward yourself with playing piano mindlessly only after you've dedicated time to effective piano practice.
-First, give your all to reaching the goals you’ve chosen for your practice session!
+Reward yourself with playing piano mindlessly only after dedicated time to effective piano practice.
+First, give your all to reaching the goals you have chosen for your practice session!

-After you work hard in your practice session, treat yourself to the fun of playing through previous assignments, or improvising on the keys.
-You’ll feel a difference in your mastery of the music after having worked consistently within your practice routine.
+After your hard work in your practice session, treat yourself to the fun of playing through previous assignments or improvising on the keys.
+You will feel a difference in your mastery of the music after you have worked consistently within your practice routine.